MapsPeople/docs/collections/_ios/v3/live-data/index.md

 ## Enable Live Data in an App

 To enable live data in an application, a subscription to one or more topics is needed.
 Once subscribed, the application can be notified about changes and can decide what to do.
 The application is in control of what should happen on live data updates, and the MapsIndoors SDKs provide mechanisms to efficiently make updates to the map representation of locations.
-The central class to carry out these tasks is the LiveDataManager.
+The central class to carry out these tasks is the ```LiveDataManager```.

+The only Live Updates that is also directly notified to the SDK internally are Live Updates with the Position Domain Type.
+By consequense, if you have already set up your map with MapsIndoors, an additional few lines of code can enable moving locations on the map.
+Here is an example in Swift:

 ```
+    self.mapControl = MPMapControl.init(map: self.map!)

     let liveManager = MapsIndoors.liveDataManager()
-let topic = MPLiveUpdateTopic.init()
+    let topic = MPLiveUpdateTopic.domainType("position")
-liveManager.subscribe(topic)             // Register the topic at the manager
-mapControl.delegate = LiveDataController    // Register “callback” for updates

-// Function handling the live data by changing the icon based on the occupancy state
-Class LiveDataController {
-  function willUpdateLocations(Array of locations) {
-    for location in locations {        // Run through each location with new data
-  if  = location.getLiveProperty("occupied")
-    img = Image.init("closed.png")    // Set marker icon and label according to data
-    var dr = MPLocationDisplayRule.init("Closed", img)
-        mapControl.setDisplayRule(dr, location)
-  else
-    img = Image.init("open.png")
-    var dr = MPLocationDisplayRule.init("Open", img)
-        mapControl.setDisplayRule(dr, location)
-    } // end for
-  } // end function
-}// end LiveDataController

-// Later removing the topic from the subscription list:
-liveManager.unsubscribe(topic)
+    liveManager.subscribe(topic)
 ```

-In the example the Topic was created without specifying data.
-This will subscribe to all data for the dataset.
+In the example the Topic was created with only the Domain Type.
+This will subscribe to all coming position updates for the dataset and if the updates are relevant for the particular view of the map, you will see moving icons on the map.

-Filtering of the topic can be done on all levels of the data model except DatasetID which must be specified.
-When setting up a topic subscription the following IDs can be specified or left as a “wildcard”.
+This is of course a very simplistic example, and there are a lot more handles that are relevant to create a robust and user-friendly real-time map experience.
+This will be covered in the guides for iOS, Android and Web.